Commercial wall coating in Lancaster

 When we tell you not to coat

-Some walls should not be coated, and we say so.
+Some walls shouldn’t be coated.
+And we’ll tell you that.
 Structural cracking caused by movement needs investigation, not paint over the top.
-Damp caused by failed gutters, leaking downpipes or a bridged damp-proof course has to be cured at source first, because a coating applied over an unresolved leak hides the symptom while the fabric keeps deteriorating underneath.
-Solid stone walls on older Lancaster buildings sometimes need a breathable approach rather than a film-forming product, and occasionally the honest answer is that sound, well-pointed masonry needs no coating at all.
-If a survey reaches any of those conclusions, you will be told plainly and given the reasoning in writing.
+Damp from failed gutters, leaking downpipes or a bridged damp-proof course has to be cured at source first.
+A coating over an unresolved leak just hides the symptom while the fabric keeps deteriorating underneath.
+Solid stone walls on older Lancaster buildings sometimes need a breathable approach rather than a film-forming product.
+And occasionally, the honest answer is that sound, well-pointed masonry needs no coating at all.
+If a survey reaches any of those conclusions, we’ll tell you plainly and give you the reasoning in writing.

 Why survey-led matters in north-west weather

 Lancashire rainfall punishes shortcuts.
-A coating applied over friable render or trapped moisture will blister and let go early, and the cost of stripping a failed system is far higher than the cost of proper diagnosis at the start.
+A coating applied over friable render or trapped moisture will blister and let go early.
+The cost of stripping a failed system is far higher than the cost of proper diagnosis at the start.
 A survey-led contractor gives you the cause of the problem in writing, a specification matched to the actual substrate, repairs treated as their own line items rather than buried in a lump sum, and a decision you can defend to a board, a landlord or your own accounts.
-That is the standard we apply to every commercial enquiry in Lancaster, whether the job is a single rendered gable on a back street or the full set of elevations on a trading-estate unit.
+That’s the standard we apply to every commercial enquiry in Lancaster, whether the job is a single rendered gable on a back street or the full set of elevations on a trading-estate unit.